 Look around – these positive illusions appear to be the rule rather than the exception in well-adjusted people.

 However, sometimes life is harsh on us and gives few if any reasons for self-love.

 We get fired, a relationship ends, and we end up making decisions which are not well aligned with our inner selves.
 And so we come up with ways to straighten our damaged self-image.

-Under the influence of bias from self-interest we may find ourselves drifting away from facts and spinning them to the point they become acceptable.
+Under the influence of bias from self-interest, we may find ourselves drifting away from facts and spinning them to the point they become acceptable.
 While the tendency is mostly harmless and episodical, there are cases when it grows extreme.

 The imperfect and confusing realities of our life can activate strong responses, which helps us preserve ourselves and our fragile self-images.
 Usually amplified by love, death or chemical dependency, strong self-serving bias may leave the person with little capacity to assess the situation objectively.

 In his speech, The Psychology of Human Misjudgment, Charlie Munger reflects on the extreme tendencies that serious criminals display in Tolstoy’s novels and beyond.
-Their defense mechanisms can be divided in two distinct types – they are either in denial of committing the crime at all or they think that the crime is justifiable in light of their hardships.
+Their defense mechanisms can be divided into two distinct types – they are either in denial of committing the crime at all or they think that the crime is justifiable in light of their hardships.

 Munger coins the two cases the Tolstoy effect.

 Avoiding Reality by Denying It

 Denial occurs, when we encounter a serious thought about reality, but decide to ignore it.